zk4x/zyx/README.md

 The syntax you will be using as a user is very close to PyTorch.
 Also, although the graph is created at compile time, it behaves completely dynamically (i. e.
 RNNs are easy).
 You don't need to do any graph.compile or graph.execute calls.
-Tensor and Variable are both immutable
+Tensor and Variable are both immutable.

 ## Features